invertase/react-native-firebase-docs/docs/messaging/receiving-messages.md

 }
 ```

-> This method must return a promise.
+> This handler method must return a promise and resolve within 60 seconds.

 ### 3) Register the background handler